The Complete Guide to the Best LinkedIn Profile

 (Note: Alex’s background photo is a great illustration of what he accomplishes in his role — helping sales teams sell smarter and faster right from their inboxes.)

-Add a summary (3 minutes)
+7. Add a LinkedIn profile summary (2 minutes)

 If you’re targeting recruiters or laying out a general introduction, try a 3 x 3 summary: